Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 As a network controller, the UDM-SE has everything the UDR has and much more.

 Hardware-wise, it has more PoE ports, multi-Gigabit support, a larger internal storage option, and much higher capability.
-But software-wise, the two are identical since both are UniFi controllers.
+However, software-wise, the two are identical since both are UniFi controllers.

-The way it works is you manage an UniFi controller using a web user interface -- via the local IP address or the UniFi portal -- or an optional UniFi mobile app.
-No matter which you want to use, like most other enterprise-grade solutions, you must first register a login account with Ubquititi.
+The way it works is you manage an UniFi controller using a web user interface—via the local IP address or the UniFi portal—or an optional UniFi mobile app.
+No matter which you want to use, like most other enterprise-grade solutions, you're suggested to register a login account with Ubquititi.
 In return, you can manage the network locally and on the go.

 Lots of network configurations, detailed port and device management